-The CSTO Committee of Secretaries of Security Councils discussed the challenges and threats to the security of the member states of the Organization and adopted a Statement on strengthening the fight against international terrorism
+The CSTO Committee of Secretaries of Security Councils discussed the challenges and threats to the security of the member states of the Organization and adopted a Statement on strengthening the fight against international terrorism17.11.2020

 On November 17, 2020, a meeting of the Committee of Secretaries of Security Councils of the Collective Security Treaty Organization was held via videoconferencing.
 The event was chaired by the Secretary of the Security Council of the Russian Federation Nikolai Patrushev.
 The CSSC meeting was attended by the secretaries of the Security Councils of the CSTO member states and the Secretary General of the Organization Stanislav Zas.

 The Chairman of the CSTO CSSC, the Secretary of the Russian Security Council, opening the meeting said that one of the fraught challenges was the ongoing COVID-19 pandemic.
 “The rapid spread of the coronavirus has changed the way of life almost all over the world.
 The global political and economic system is being tested for stability.
 At the same time, we can already say with confidence that our states are coping with this difficult period with dignity,” he said.

 Nikolai Patrushev said that in order to overcome the consequences of the pandemic, it was important to exchange relevant information, provide the necessary assistance to each other, including by supplying tests, medicines, personal protective equipment, developing and testing vaccines, as well as consulting on providing medical assistance to citizens of the CSTO member states.

 “We will have to comprehensively analyze the consequences of the pandemic, develop collective approaches to interaction within the CSTO in the field of biological security,” the Secretary of the Security Council of the Russian Federation stressed.